-The new replacement KI from the NRC was received in September 2014 and has the lot number TU404A which expires on April 30, 2020.
-The new replacement KI has been distributed to the local and county health departments within the 10 mile EPZ.
-Members of the general public in the 10 mile EPZ should contact their local or county health department for information on the availability of replacement KI.
+New replacement KI from the NRC is expected in 2020.
+The new replacement KI will be distributed to the local and county health departments within the 10-mile EPZ when it is available.
+Members of the general public in the 10-mile EPZ should contact their local or county health department for information on the availability of KI.
 During an incident, KI will be made available at evacuation reception/care centers.
 The current lot of KI (TU404A) had an original expiration date of April 30, 2020.
 This lot has been tested per FDA shelf-life extension guidelines and the expiration date has been extended to December 31, 2021.

 The Ohio Environmental Protection Agency recommends disposing of expired KI by placing in the household trash.
 The following table lists the expired lot numbers.

 |P200212||iOSAT – 130 mg||May 2009|